 EJCW staff worked with a CECorps engineering team consisting of volunteers from the AWWA California/Nevada Section to investigate drinking water and wastewater issues and evaluate solutions for the Walnut Avenue community.
 This section summarizes the results of that effort.
-A project proposal for the Walnut Avenue project can be found in Appendix 4.3, and the final CECorps engineering report can be found in Appendix 4.4.
+A project proposal for the Walnut Avenue project can be found in Appendix 4.3, the final CECorps drinking water design report can be found in Appendix 4.4, and the final CECorps wastewater design report in Appendix 4.5.